ericbutz/developer-portal/app/guides/transfer-money-between-users/create-verified-customer.md

 First, we’ll create a `Verified Customer` for Jane Merchant.

-The following information is required for a `Verified Customer`.
-In this example, we use [business verified customers](https://developers.dwolla.com/resources/business-verified-customer.html) (sole proprietorship) to represent the merchant who will be receiving funds.
+There are two types of verified Customers you can create; [Personal Verified Customers](https://developers.dwolla.com/resources/personal-verified-customer.html) and [Business Verified Customers.](https://developers.dwolla.com/resources/business-verified-customer.html) In this example, we use [business verified customers](https://developers.dwolla.com/resources/business-verified-customer.html) (sole proprietorship) to represent the merchant who will be receiving funds.

 ```raw
 POST https://api-sandbox.dwolla.com/customers